cs4372/ios-study-guide/interview-prep/interview-questions.md

  `Always use [weak self] if there's a possibility of the closure outliving the captured object.`

 #### Property observers
-- allow us to observe and response to changes in a property's value
+- allow us to observe and respond to changes in a property's value
 - 2 types of property observers:`willSet` and `didSet`
 - `willSet` is called before the valueof the property is about to be changed and `didSet` is called immediately after the value of the property has been changed
 - Common usecase: updating UI elements when a property changes.
 E.g. if you have a score property that holds an integer, you might attach a didSet observer so that it updates a label whenever the score changes.